dkandalov/neo-psi/README.md

 There is always root node with "Project" label.
 It has child "SourceRoot" nodes which represent folders like "src/main/java", "src/test/java".
-Under SourceRoots is hierarchical folder, file, PSI elements structure.
+Under SourceRoots there is hierarchy of folders, files and PSI elements.

 Child elements are connected to parents with directional "CHILD_OF" relationship.
 Each "CHILD_OF" relationship has "index" property which can be used to determine child order